UtrechtUniversity/researchcloud-items/docs/roles/irods_guisync.md

 The quisync function is a user-friendly version of the irsync command found in the iRODS icommands set.
-The user can select a folder in the workspace and a collection in the connected iRODS zone plus either a retrive or save action.
+The user can select a folder in the workspace and a collection in the connected iRODS zone plus either a retrieve or save action.
 The actual synchronization will be performed through an irsync function of which the output is presented in a window.

 ## Variables